trimstray/nginx-admins-handbook/README.md

 ##### Server blocks logic

-Nginx uses the following logic to determining which virtual server (server block) should be used:
+NGINX uses the following logic to determining which virtual server (server block) should be used:

 1) Match the `address:port` pair to the `listen` directive - that can be multiple server blocks with `listen` directives of the same specificity that can handle the request